nigelhaim/LabExer3_CSELEC2C/ForDocument.md

 ## Notes
 - When the model focuses on 1 or two classification it is an indication of overfitting
+- Try to balance out the metrics
+- One higher metrics reduces the score to other metrics

 ### Made an algorithm where it tests the prediction and computes the total accuracy and precision
 - Measured the accuracy, precision, recall, and F1